 Sal Di Stefano sums it up: "Resistance training doesn’t just burn calories; it builds metabolically active muscle, which means you burn more calories at rest, even while you sleep."

-And, according to Brad Schoenfeld, PhD and Alan Aragon, "Age-related anabolic resistance is largely preventable with consistent resistance training and adequate protein intake."
+And, according to Brad Schoenfeld, PhD and Alan Aragon, "Age-related anabolic resistance is largely preventable

 With more muscle, you burn more calories, even when you're resting.
 It’s part of your fat loss formula.